Quicklinks

 Frequently Asked Questions

-Q. If my street is not plowed in a timely fashion where should I call for help?
+Q. If my street is not plowed in a timely fashion, where should I call for help?

 Q. Will my trash still be picked up?

-A. In other than the most extreme situations trash collection is not suspended due to a storm.
-If you are in doubt please call Casella Waste Disposal at 978-548-4427
+A. Trash collection is not suspended due to a storm.
+Casella Waste Disposal, 978-548-4427

 Q. Can I push snow from my property into the street?